telegraphic/hickle/README.md

 Recent changes
 --------------

+* June 2020: Major refactor to version 4, and removal of support for Python 2.
 * December 2018: Accepted to Journal of Open-Source Software (JOSS).
 * June 2018: Major refactor and support for Python 3.
 * Aug 2016: Added support for scipy sparse matrices `bsr_matrix`, `csr_matrix` and `csc_matrix`.